-Sugar cookie bars are an easy way to make a batch of sugar cookies without having to roll out the dough.
+Sugar cookie bars are an easy way to make a batch of cookies without having to roll out the dough.
 The dough is pressed into a baking dish and then sliced into bars after It’s baked.
 You can frost and decorate the cookie bars however you like, but I opted for a simple glaze and festive sprinkles.

 I don’t make a lot of cookies with frosting because my family doesn’t love it, but when I saw these sugar cookie bars from The Girl Who Ate Everything I had to make them for a family BBQ we had last weekend.
 I’ve made sugar cookies, but I’d never made sugar cookie bars so I was excited to try them.